 Pregnancy & Skin-Care: Which Products Are Safe?

-Pregnancy is an exciting time for women, but it comes with many health-related challenges, for both the baby and the mum-to-be.
-Concerns include everything from what to eat and what not to eat, what medicines you can take or not, and what to do or not to do about the many changes your body is going through.
-Pregnant women also wonder about which skin-care products are okay to use and which ones are not—that's where we can help!
+Pregnancy is an exciting time for women, but it comes with many health-related challenges for both the baby and mum-to-be.
+Concerns include everything from what to eat and what not to eat, what medicine you can take or not, and what to do or not do about the many changes your body is going through.
+Pregnant women also wonder about which skincare products are OK to use and which ones are not — that's where we can help!

-Because some ingredients—both from prescription drugs and from some skin-care products—are absorbed into the body when applied to skin, you need to know what's safe for use during pregnancy and what to avoid.
+Because some ingredients — both from prescription drugs and some skincare products — are absorbed into the body when applied to skin, it's important to know what's safe for use during pregnancy and what to avoid.

-Although it is always important for you to check with your own physician, as a general rule, most skin-care products such as cleansers, toners, moisturisers, eye creams, gentle scrubs, and lip balms that do not contain over-the-counter ingredients regulated by the FDA are fine for use throughout your pregnancy.
-However, prescription and over-the-counter skin-care ingredients are a different issue.
-Below we explain what you need to know to make informed decisions.
+Although it's always important for you to check with your GP, as a general rule, most skincare products are fine to use throughout your pregnancy.
+However, prescription and over-the-counter skincare ingredients are a different issue.
+Below we explain what you need to know to make an informed decision.

-We're often asked about whether products containing benzoyl peroxide, skin lightening ingredients, sunscreen actives, or salicylic acid are safe to use during pregnancy or whilst nursing.
-Unfortunately many doctors don't have a ready answer, leaving mothers-to-be frustrated and confused.
-We consulted the American College of Obstetricians and Gynecologists regarding the products of which we are asked about most, and here is what they had to say:
+We're often asked about whether products containing benzoyl peroxide, skin brightening ingredients, sunscreen actives or salicylic acid are safe to use during pregnancy or while breastfeeding.
+Unfortunately, many doctors don't have an answer at the ready, leaving mums-to-be frustrated and confused.
+We consulted the American College of Obstetricians and Gynecologists regarding the products of which we are asked about most.
+Here is what they had to say: